OpenLiberty/open-liberty-deep-dive/README.md

 Tests run: 1, Failures: 0, Errors: 0, Skipped: 0
 ```

-Once the test has finished, shut down both microservices by typing `q` in both terminals, then press the Enter key.
+Once the test has finished, shut down both microservices by typing `q` in both terminals, then press the Enter key and restart the terminal to pick up any environmental changes you have previously set.

 ## Module 7: Docker